Blakeing/rubadue-astro/README.md

    ```bash
    pnpm dev
    ```
-   - The website will be available at `http://localhost:4321`
-   - Changes you make will automatically refresh the browser

-4. **Verify Setup**
+#### Verify Setup
 - Open your browser and go to `http://localhost:4321`
 - You should see the Rubadue Wire website

-## Content Management
+## 📝 Content Management

+> 💡 **Most Common Tasks**: Adding articles and updating product info.
+Start here if you're ready to add content!

 ### Adding Knowledge Base Articles